A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond

 Sparse grids (for a tutorial, see~\cite{garcke2006sparse}), popularized for uncertainty quantification of partial differential equations~\cite{nobile2008sparse}, is a technique that generates quadrature points and weights so as to minimize the ratio of the quadrature error to the number of function evaluation points.
-While it scales exponentially with dimension, it performs well for approximating integrals with a small dimension $n$, in the sense of favorable scalability with sample size $N$.
+While it scales exponentially with dimension, it performs well for approximating integrals with a small dimension $d$, in the sense of favorable scalability with sample size $N$.

 At this point, to the best of our knowledge, no quantum algorithms exist for implementing grid collocation.
-For a potential indication as to how such an algorithm could be developed, one can consider the approximation of the gradient of a function by the ``quantum gradient'' procedure (we refer to the most recent work in~\cite{gilyen2019optimizing} based on the work originally done in~\cite{jordan2005fast}).
+For a potential indication as to how such an algorithm could be developed, we can consider the approximation of the gradient of a function by the ``quantum gradient'' procedure (we refer to the most recent work in~\cite{gilyen2019optimizing} based on the work originally done in~\cite{jordan2005fast}).
 At a conceptual level, this procedure is based on the classical realization of the effectiveness of the central difference method to estimate a gradient, i.e.,

-for some appropriate $\Delta>0$, where $\nabla_i$ is the gradient with respect to the $i$-th coordinate, and $e_i$ is the vector of all zeros except for $1$ in the $i$-th component.
-Taking the superficial resemblance to the two point Trapezoidal rule for one-dimensional $f(x)$
+for some appropriate $\Delta>0$, where $\nabla_i$ is the partial derivative with respect to the $i$-th coordinate, and $e_i$ is the vector of all zeros except for $1$ in the $i$-th component.
+Noting the superficial resemblance to the two-point trapezoidal rule for one-dimensional $f(x)$,

-we can clearly see the analogy for grid based computing.
+we can clearly see the analogy for grid-based computing.

 The algorithm in~\cite{gilyen2019optimizing} considers a function of interest $f(x)$ to be defined as an oracle that computes

 The key point is that the quantum gradient algorithm then starts with a uniform superposition